thisisjab/django-custom-user-model/README.md

 # Custom User Model in Djagno

-In this project, I have tried to show how to create a custom user model in Django.
+Throughout this project, I have learnt how to create a custom user model in Django.
+Since this project is not being maintained and only includes beginner-level information, it's archived.
-This project will remain archived.